Dementia

 (See also Overview of Delirium and Dementia.)

-Dementias can be classified in several ways; one way is
+Dementia can be classified in several ways:

 • Alzheimer or non-Alzheimer type